CloudyBug/COMS30029-HCI/README.md

 2) **Why is it interesting to focus on THAT group (or THAT individual)?**

 3) **Once you have chosen a subject and a tool etc., you need to stay consistent with all your other choices.**  E.g. if two people in a group have a different mental model of a how a tool works that will be a primary contradiction if the subject is the group.
 It will be a secondary contradiction if the subject is just one of the individuals.

+## Notes
+- Outdated unit code used in various places
+- week 6 is not missing, it was a reading week

+- Credit to Daniel Bennet and assorted postgrads for the materials.
+- This resource is strictly unofficial and provided without any gaurantees of quality.